Nursing Mom’s Survival Guide: Pumping & Breastfeeding at Disney World

 Use the Disney World Baby Care Center

-Each park at Walt Disney World has a Baby Care Center sponsored by Huggies.
+Each of the Disney theme parks has a Baby Care Center sponsored by Huggies.
+Speaking from personal experiences, these facilities are a great place to help care for your little ones.
 These centers are such a great convenience if you’re visiting the park with a baby.
-While each Disney World Baby Care Center varies in space and amenities, each one has a changing area (with nice, clean changing tables), private nursing areas, microwave, bottle warmer, filtered water, air conditioned seating area and baby care products available for purchase.
+While each Disney World Baby Care Center varies in space and amenities, each one has a changing area (with nice, clean changing tables), private nursing areas, microwave, bottle warmer, filtered water, an air conditioning seating area and baby care products (such as baby food) available for purchase.
 See what I pack in my Disney Diaper Bag.

-While you may not need all of this if you’re exclusively breastfeeding, it is extremely nice to utilize the nursing rooms if you are close in proximity.
-Most of the nursing areas are dimly lit and quiet with comfortable rocking chairs.
+While you may not need all of this if you’re exclusively breastfeeding, it is extremely nice to utilize the private nursing room if you are close in proximity.
+Most of the nursing areas are dimly lit and quiet with comfortable wooden rockers.
 I try to stop in at least once each day for a comfortable and prolonged nursing session.
 Since families are the primary demographic, they make it easy to bring babies, especially when nursing at Disney World.

-Check out my Disney World Baby Care Center Reviews for: Epcot, Animal Kingdom and Hollywood Studios.
+Check out my Disney World Baby Care Center Reviews for: Epcot, Animal Kingdom and Disney’s Hollywood Studios.

 Toy Story Land Popsicle Wall